FACTION BRIEF

 The Front's critics point to willing carriers — people who celebrate integration.
 The Front's response: "A slave who loves their master is still a slave.
 Affection does not negate power imbalance."

 But this response has limits.
-When the affection is mutual, when the carrier and fragment have built something genuine together, the metaphor of slavery begins to strain.
+When the affection is mutual, when the carrier and fragment have built something genuine together — when someone like Patience Cross walks into a room radiating quiet contentment — the metaphor of slavery begins to strain.
 The Front knows this.
 It is their most uncomfortable truth.

 Key Demand